codequinn/Four-Section-Cards/README.md

 This is a challenge by
 https://frontendmentor.io
-You can check out the <a href="four-section-cards.now.sh>Result</a> and checking out the source code above.
-You can also drop a message to ask question or give feedback. https://twitter.com/code_quinn
+You can check out the four-section-cards.now.sh and checking out the source code above.
+You can also drop a message to ask question or give feedback. https://twitter.com/code_quinn hikramah08@gmail.com

-              mailto:hikramah08@gmail.com?subject=Hi Ikram&body=Hey Ikram,How ya doing
-            \